utdata/icj-cli-tools/lectures/git/git-clone.md

 ### Your original change

 * Find your VS Code window with your own repo and make a change within the first sentence.
-* Add, commit and push your changes to Bitbucket.
+* Add, commit and push your changes to Github.

 So now, in your partner's copy of your repo, there is a change that they do not have.